rapmd73/Companion/README.md

 { "role": "assistant", "content": "Well, bless your heart, honey!
 Let me tell ya, that ol' climate's like a fiddle with a case of the hiccups—always changing its tune!
 But shucks, we all gotta pitch in and take care of our own backyard, ya hear?" }
 ```

 The persona file is comprised on multiple JSON (one per line) consysting of three aspects.
+It is important
+to remember that OpenAI is limitwed to 16384 characters for the message prompt.

 | Aspect | Description |
 | :-- | :-- |